otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-frontend-module/10-context-api.md

 The screenshot below is an example the book list and a cart with two books when the **Add to cart** button is clicked twice.

 ![](../../resources/img/10-context-api/10-context-api-2.jpeg)

+## Overview

+Thus far, you have used **props** to pass data from a higher-level component and a lower-level component. **Context API** is a light-weight state management system that provides you a way to pass data from a higher-level component and a lower-level component without having to use **props**.

+In a typical React data flow, components communicate with each other using **props**.
+For example, the parent component, i.e., `BookList` passes data, i.e., `name`, `price` and `addToCart()` to the child component, i.e., `Book`.
+Though this is a simple example, usually when a lower-level component that is nested several levels in the component tree needs to access data from a higher-level component, it is a common practice to pass the data down to each component in the tree until the lower-level component receives the data.
+In most cases, the components between the high-level component and the lower-level component do not care about that data.
+However, by the time the lower-level component receives the data, you may have passed the data to three or four components.
+Just imagine five to ten components.
+This is called **prop-drilling**.

+While this is perfectly fine, **prop-drilling** can be difficult to manage.
+There are couple of commonly used third-party libraries, i.e., **Redux**, **MobX** and **Recoil** that help you avoid **prop-drilling** as well as manage **state** in your application.
+These libraries can be an overkill for small applications, but a good solution for medium-large applications.
+For small applications, I suggest **Context API** or alternatively, **react-query**.

 ### Refactoring